madebygps/projects/az-104/readme.md

 ---

-## Azure InsightScape (Monitor and maintain Azure resources)
+## Azure InsightScape (Monitor and back up Azure resources)
-Get a complete picture of your Azure environment by setting up a comprehensive monitoring and alerting system.
-This project will centralize the monitoring of all your previous projects, providing a holistic view of resources, performance metrics, alerts, and health statuses.

-- **Programming required?**: ✅ (For crafting KQL queries)
+Design a comprehensive monitoring dashboard to gain insights, troubleshoot, and ensure smooth operations for all your previous projects.
+With this centralized monitoring solution, track the health, performance, and security of all integrated services.

+- **Programming required?**: ❌ (This project relies mostly on configuration and integration, though understanding of Kusto Query Language (KQL) will be essential for custom monitoring queries.)
 - **Azure Services Used:**
   - Azure Monitor
-  - Azure Metrics
   - Azure Log Analytics
+  - Azure Security Center
   - Azure Alerts
-  - Azure Network Watcher
-  - Azure Backup
-  - Azure Site Recovery
-  - Azure Resource Health

-- **Steps:**
-   1. **Azure Monitor Setup**:
-        - Set up Azure Monitor to collect telemetry and other data from all your Azure resources involved in the previous projects.

-   2. **Azure Metrics Configuration**:
-        - Configure Azure Metrics to keep track of performance metrics across the board.
-Focus on VM performance, storage access times, and network latencies.

-   3. **Azure Log Analytics Integration**:
-        - Use Azure Log Analytics to create a centralized logging solution.
-Ensure logs from VMs, storage accounts, and network activities are flowing into the platform.

-   4. **KQL Queries Crafting**:
-        - Dive into Azure Log Analytics and use KQL to extract valuable insights.
-            - VM performance:
-                ```kql
-                Perf
-                | where ObjectName == "Processor" and CounterName == "% Processor Time"
-                | summarize avg(CounterValue) by bin(TimeGenerated, 5m), Computer
-                ```
-            - Failed login attempts:
-                ```kql
-                SecurityEvent
-                | where EventID == 4625
-                ```
-            - Data transfer out from Azure blob storage:
-                ```kql
-                AzureDiagnostics
-                | where ResourceType == "BLOB" and OperationName == "GetBlob"
-                | summarize sum(by user_principal_name_s, TimeGenerated)
-                ```
-        - Use these queries (and more) to better understand the behavior, performance, and security aspects of your resources.

-   5. **Threshold Definitions**:
-        - Define key metrics and thresholds that are relevant to each project's success.
-For instance, CPU and Memory utilization thresholds for VMs from "VM Fleet Commander".

-   6. **Azure Alerts Configuration**:
-        - Setup Azure Alerts based on the thresholds defined.
-Ensure that you get notified when any metric goes beyond the acceptable range.

-   7. **Azure Network Watcher**:
-        - Use Azure Network Watcher to monitor and diagnose conditions at a network scenario level in, and out of Azure.

-   8. **Disaster Recovery Planning**:
-        - Implement Azure Backup and Azure Site Recovery for mission-critical resources, ensuring you have a disaster recovery plan in place.

-   9. **Azure Resource Health Checks**:
-        - Regularly check Azure Resource Health for the status of your resources and get detailed insights when they are facing issues.

-   10. **Dashboard Creation**:
-        - Create a comprehensive dashboard in Azure Monitor, giving a visual representation of all metrics, logs, and alerts.

-   11. **Test Scenarios**:
-        - Perform test scenarios, like simulating high load or network issues, to validate the effectiveness of your monitoring setup.

-   12. **Refinement**:
-        - Refine and adjust your monitoring strategy based on insights gathered over a period.

-   13. **Documentation**:
-        - Document best practices and learnings from this comprehensive monitoring setup.
+  - Azure Application Insights (for the web applications)
+  - Azure Network Watcher (for networking projects)

+- **Steps**:
+   1. **Azure Monitor Integration**:
+        - Set up Azure Monitor to collect telemetry data from all your Azure resources involved in the previous projects.
+        - Enable multi-resource monitoring to see health and metrics across projects and services.

+   2. **Log Analytics Workspace**:
+        - Provision a Log Analytics workspace in Azure Monitor.
+        - Integrate your services (like VMs, Web Apps, Logic Apps, Blob Storage) from previous projects into this workspace.
+        - Write KQL queries to fetch specific log data, e.g., failed login attempts, high resource utilization, or abnormal network traffic patterns.

+   3. **Application Insights**:
+        - For the "ShareSafely - File Share Web App" project, integrate Azure Application Insights to capture telemetry data like user sessions, page views, and exceptions.
+        - Visualize the performance of your web application and identify any bottlenecks or issues.

+   4. **Network Monitoring**:
+        - Use Azure Network Watcher to monitor the networking aspects from the "NetMaze Explorer" project.
+        - Capture network packet data, check for any security threats, and analyze network topology.

+   5. **Security & Compliance**:
+        - Integrate Azure Security Center to get a unified view of the security posture across all projects.
+        - Ensure compliance standards are met and get recommendations to improve the security of your resources.

+   6. **Alerts Configuration**:
+        - Based on the data from Log Analytics and Application Insights, set up Azure Alerts.
+        - Configure notifications for unusual activities, like resource downtimes, security breaches, or performance degradation.

+   7. **Dashboard Creation**:
+        - Customize the Azure Monitor dashboard to display critical metrics, logs, and alerts for all projects in one place.
+        - Share the dashboard with your team to ensure everyone has visibility into the system's health.

+   8. **Backup and Disaster Recovery**:
+        - Set up periodic backups for critical data across your projects.
+        - Design a disaster recovery plan, and periodically test the recovery of services to ensure data integrity and availability in case of any failures.

+   9. **Documentation & Best Practices**:
+        - Document your monitoring strategies, KQL queries, and setup configurations.
+        - Ensure you follow Azure's best practices for monitoring and alerting, optimizing costs, and resource usage.